trillionmonster/mlx-lm/README.md

-# Thanks To [MLM-LM](https://github.com/ml-explore/mlx-lm) BUT batch dynamic server is really Useful，
+# Thanks To [MLM-LM](https://github.com/ml-explore/mlx-lm) BUT batch dynamic server is really Useful

 ##  just have a Try:
 `